Romanivka, Kramatorsk Raion, Donetsk Oblast

 Romanivka (Романівка; Романовка) is a village in Illinivka rural hromada, Kramatorsk Raion, Donetsk Oblast, eastern Ukraine.
 It is located 39.46 km northwest by north (NWbN) from the centre of Donetsk city, 10.37 km west-southwest (WSW) of Toretsk.

 Geography

 The village lies on Sukhyi Yar river, a left tributary of the Kryvyi Torets river.
 The absolute height is 188 metres above sea level.

 History

 The settlement was founded in 1889 under the Russian Empire.

+On November 7 1917, in accordance with the Third Universal of the Ukrainian Central Rada, it became part of the Ukrainian People's Republic.

 Russian invasion of Ukraine

 The village was captured by Russian forces on 27 May 2025, during the full-scale Russian invasion of Ukraine.

 Demographics

 As of the 2001 Ukrainian census, the settlement had 150 inhabitants, whose native languages were 80.65% Ukrainian, 15.48% Russian and 3.23% Belarusian.